Principal Investigator

 Dr. Jun Wang is the principal investigator of the UT Austin Speech Disorders & Technology Lab.
 Dr. Wang earned his PhD in Computer Science with a cross training in Communication Sciences and Disorders from the University of Nebraska — Lincoln in December 2011.
 After a half-a-year postdoc training at the University of Nebraska Medical Center and University of Nebraska - Lincoln, he joined UT Dallas Callier Center for Communication Disorders as a Research Scientist in 2012 and then became an Assistant Professor in Biomedical Engineering and Communication Sciences and Disorders in 2014.
 He joined UT Austin in summer 2019.

 Dr. Wang is currently an Associate Professor with a joint appointment in the Department of Speech, Language, and Hearing Sciences and in the Department of Neurology.
-He is also a GSC member in the Department of Electrical and Computer Engineering.
+He is also a GSC member in the Department of Electrical and Computer Engineering and a member of the Mulva Clinic for the Neurosciences.

 Research Staff